Student Awards & Financial Aid

 The Sponsor A Student Program combines financial support and on-the-job training opportunities for students.

 Our campus-based Urgent Aid fund is available to current students who find themselves facing unanticipated financial challenges that may affect their ability to remain in school.
-Apply for Urgent Aid on Connect (NSCC login required)
+To find out more about Urgent Aid, visit Connect (NSCC login required)

 Other Financial Aid Programs